Department specific requirements for graduate admissions at Caldwell University

 4 New Jersey requires nine undergraduate credits in behavioral science prior to student teaching: child psychology, either prenatal and infant psychology (elementary certification) or adolescent psychology (secondary certification); and one sociology course (sociology of either poverty, racial and cultural groups, education, gender, contemporary social problems, or urban issues).

-5 It is highly recommended that the Praxis exam is passed prior to admission.
-A passing score on the Praxis exam is required by the State of New jersey for certification.
+5 Applicants muss pass Praxis I – Praxis Core Academic Skills for Educators: Combined (5751) as part of the admission requirements.
+It is highly recommended that the Praxis II exam is passed prior to admission.
+A passing score on the Praxis II exam is required by the State of New Jersey for certification.
 Students must pass this exam in their first semester (two courses) of the program.
 Students will not be allowed to take additional courses until Praxis scores have been submitted to the Office of Field Placement.

-7Accounting I and II, Intermediate Accounting I and II, Cost Accounting (or an acceptable advanced accounting course), Economics I and II, Management, Marketing, Statistics.
+7Accounting I and II, Intermediate Accounting I and II, an upper level undergraduate accounting course and Economics I.

 8 15 credits in Psychology including Psychological Statistics, Experimental Psychology, Psychopathology, Human Development and either General Psychology OR Personality Theory with at least a B in each.
 18 credits in studio art including drawing, painting, and three-dimensional work with at least a B in each.
 Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media.